pippinbarr/cart253-2020/topics/sound/p5-audioin.md

 However, it can sometimes be the case that if you have **more than one tab** that is trying to listen to the microphone, things can go wrong.
 So it's best to limit things to just one tab that's using the microphone.

 Further, things can just go wrong in other ways.
-When in doubt, close your program tab and restart `atom-live-server`.
+When in doubt, close your program tab and restart your local server.

 ---